 Died: Sept.
 8, 2014

 Austin "Goose" Gonsoulin graduated from Thomas Jefferson High School in 1956 and Baylor University in 1960.
-He ran track in high school and lettered in football, playing running back and defensive back where he was chosen All-District and All-State.
+He ran track in high school and lettered in football, playing running back and defensive back.
+He was chosen both All-District and All-State.

-At Baylor, Gonsoulin played running back, defensive back and receiver and was team captain in 1959.
+At Baylor, Gonsoulin played running back, defensive back, and receiver and was the team captain in 1959.

-Gonsoulin was chosen as one of four charter members to Denver's Ring of Fame.
-He was also picked for the Broncos' 20 year All-Star team and was named to the Colorado Hall of Fame in 1984.
-(1968)
+Gonsoulin was recognized as one of four charter members of Denver's Ring of Fame.
+He was also picked for the Broncos' 20-year All-Star team and was named to the Colorado Hall of Fame in 1984.